Walter P. Starmer: First World War

+St. Jude-on-the-Hill.
+Hampstead Garden Suburb

 In 1919 he was employed at St Jude’s Church, Hampstead Garden Suburb initially to decorate the Lady Chapel as a war memorial.
 The most notable part of the scheme is a series of depictions of women from Christian history up to the present including the anti-vivisectionist and suffragist Frances Power Cobbe (d.
 1904), the social reformer and women’s right campaigner Josephine Butler (d.1906), Angela Burdett-Coutts (d.1906), philanthropist and supporter of animal causes, the executed nurse Edith Cavell (d.
 1915), Elsie Inglis (d.
 1917) a Scottish doctor and suffragist who had established all-women medical units, and Agnes Weston (d.
 1918) who had dedicated her life to the welfare of the men of the Royal Navy.
 These were funded by a local women's committee which seems to have wanted to record the role of women in supporting the war effort as part of the campaign for equal suffrage.
 The committee was chaired by the suffragist Mabel St Clair Stobart (1862-1954) who resided in the parish.

 In 1923 Starmer was commissioned to decorate the rest of the church with murals illustrating the life and teaching of Christ.
 This work was still in hand in 1933.
-Starmer designed the west window of the church as a memorial to the first vicar Basil Bourchier.
+Starmer designed the west window of the church as a memorial to the first vicar, Basil Bourchier.
 The design was exhibited at the Royal Academy in 1937 and praised in The Builder magazine.

-His final commission for St Jude’s was for a memorial to Michael Rennie, elder son of the third vicar, the Reverend W. H. Maxwell Rennie, who had died of exposure after rescuing children from the sea after the evacuation ship on which he was an escort, the SS City of Benares, was torpedoed on September 17, 1940, with the tragic loss of 258 lives, including 81 children.
+His final commission for St Jude’s was for a memorial to Michael Rennie, elder son of the third vicar, the Reverend W. H. Maxwell Rennie, who had died of exposure after rescuing children from the sea after the evacuation ship on which he was an escort, the SS City of Benares, was torpedoed on 17th September 1940 with the tragic loss of around 260 lives.
 The Archbishop of Canterbury dedicated the mural, painted on canvas, on 18th October 1942.

+Other work

 Stained glass windows by Starmer can also be found at: